Why is SMILE such a good option?

 SMILE Leaves the cornea intact

 It’s widely understood that the strongest layers of the cornea are those closest to the surface.
-Due to the minimally invasive nature of SMILE, this area remains relatively undisturbed, and therefore more strength is retained in the cornea.
-This translates to an even lower risk of complications, a speedier recovery, and an all round safer experience.
+Due to the minimally invasive nature of SMILE, this area remains relatively undisturbed, and therefore more strength is retained in the cornea after surgery compared to a flap-based procedure like LASIK.

 SMILE Treats more patients